somaij/portfolio-2021/content/blog/shapely-an-easy-to-use-theme.md

 * [WP Smush](https://en-ca.wordpress.org/plugins/wp-smushit/) - Decreases image size automatically.
 Smaller images = faster site.
 * [Wordfence](https://en-ca.wordpress.org/plugins/wordfence/) - The bad thing about WordPress is that when left unchecked it becomes open to vulnerabilites.
 But Wordfence should help with that.

-[Get in touch](https://jasonsomai.com/contact) if you need anything cleared up!
-I'll be happy to help out.

 [Photo by Matthew Henry](https://burst.shopify.com/photos/laptop-from-side?q=computer).